SHIRISH-30/SEM-5-EXPERIMENTS/README.md

 # pro tip
 if u have **seema kolkar maam** for Dwm Then pls be ready to struggle.
 You can use this case study for dwm which i have included.Data set is available in Kaggle.

+# JUST DOWNLOAD THE FILE , IF UNABLE TO PREVIEW